imazen/imageflow-web/_pages/resizer.md

 After we deliver Imageflow, we'll turn our attention to ImageResizer 5, which will become a thin compatibility layer over Imageflow.
 If you want Imageflow's benefits sooner, consider adopting Imageflow directly as it reaches a stable phase.

-Our [Imageflow Kickstater ended June 28th](https://www.kickstarter.com/projects/njones/imageflow-respect-the-pixels-a-secure-alt-to-image), but we will be making new Imageflow licenses available soon.